 With this page we provide additional information to the 24/7 window presentation at the BITZ fablab (see below).
-The content is related to the design and production course which is part of the Eco-Social Design master at unibz.
-Feel very welcome to its opening at this year’s GOG (Gäste Ospiti Guests) by the Faculty of Design and Art.
-You can find the student projects at portfolio.dsgn.unibz.it
+The content is related to the “design and production” course which is part of the Eco-Social Design master at unibz.
+Feel very welcome to our exhibition at this year’s BIOLIFE trade show (3 – 6 November 2022) at the FieraMesse in Bolzano.
+You can read more the showcased student projects at portfolio.dsgn.unibz.it

 May 13–14th: We took the train to Prato to get a closer look (and touch) at the textile industry.
 Prato has over 3000 companies working in the field of textile development, distribution and reuse.
 We enjoyed an impressive factory tour at Manteco learning about their innovative ways recycling and coloring (wool) fibers without dyeing and browsed through their their textile archive documenting more than 80 years of fabric developments.
 The factory tour was followed by a visit at Rifo Lab, an Italian startup where Niccolò (founder) explained us all about their efforts in bringing different stakeholders together to support circularity in textiles and fashion.
 At Lottozero Arianna Morodor (co-founder) introduced us to their textile laboratory, residencies and educational offers.
 Students from the MADE program in Siracusa shared the textile projects they are currently doing at Lottozero.